tagtogorg/tagtog-doc/API.md

   </tr>
   <tr>
     <td><code>null</code></td>
     <td>Special output to signify that no document output is desired.
 A JSON response of the request will be returned instead.
-Example:
+For example, when importing a document:
 <div markdown="1">
 ```javascript
 {